The Dickinson County 911 Administrator is responsible for the following:

 It should be noted that no property tax dollars are used to fund the 911 system in Dickinson County.
 We rely solely on the 911 surcharge funds.

 The Dickinson County Communications Center answers thousands of 911 calls each year.
-Here's an 11-year history of 911 calls in Dickinson County showing the increase in cellular calls (red line) versus the decline of landline calls (blue line).
+Here's a 13-year history of 911 calls in Dickinson County showing the increase in cellular calls (red line) versus the decline of landline calls (blue line).